 TGah Editor: Change the paragraphs below as follows (#5203, Ed):

-The subfields of the Frame Control field, except the Slot Assignment Mode and the Group Indicator subfields, are defined in 8.8.3.1 (Frame Control field).
+The subfields of the Frame Control field, except for the Slot Assignment Mode and the Group Indicator subfields, are defined in 8.8.3.1 (Frame Control field).
+The Slot Assignment Mode and the Group Indicator subfields are defined as follows:

-The Slot Assignment Mode subfield indicates which of the two frame formats for the Resource Allocation is broadcasted by the AP when the RAW Type subfield indicates a Generic RAW and the RAW Type Options subfield indicates RA frame.
-If the Slot Assignment Mode subfield is set to 0, the Resource Allocation frame format that is broadcasted is as shown in Figure 8-722a13 (Resource Allocation frame format for Slot Assignment Mode 0).
+The Slot Assignment Mode subfield indicates the format of the Resource Allocation frame:

+If the Slot Assignment Mode subfield is equal to 0, the Resource Allocation frame format is as shown in Figure 8-722a13 (Resource Allocation frame format for Slot Assignment Mode 0).

-If the Slot Assignment Mode subfield is set to 1, the Resource Allocation frame format that is broadcasted is as shown in Figure 8-722a12 (Resource Allocation frame format for Slot Assignment Mode 1).
+If the Slot Assignment Mode subfield is equal to 1, the Resource Allocation frame format is as shown in Figure 8-722a12 (Resource Allocation frame format for Slot Assignment Mode 1).

 The Group Indicator field indicates whether any subfield of MU group is included or no subfield of MU group exists in the Slot Assignment field if Slot Assignment mode field is equal to 0.
 Otherwise, it is reserved.

-The A1 field is the Short ID (8.8.3.2 (Address fields)) field representing a group of receiving non-AP STAs allocated in the RAW.
+The A1 field is an SID field that contains the value 0 in the AID subfield.
+A3 Present, A4 Present and A-MSDU subfields (B13, B14, and B15) of the SID field are reserved.

 TGah Editor: Change the paragraphs below as follows (#Ed): (#3941)

-The BSSID indicates the address of the AP transmitting the resource allocation frame.
+The BSSID field indicates the address of the AP transmitting the Resource Allocation frame.

-The RAW Group indicates the STA AIDs that are assigned the RAW as defined in 8.4.2.170b (RPS element).
+The RAW Group field indicates the STA AIDs that are assigned the RAW as defined in 8.4.2.170b (RPS element).
 The AIDs in this RAW Group are identical to the AIDs in the RAW Group subfield with the value in the RAW Type subfield set to 0 and the value in the RAW Type Options subfield set to 1 in the RAW Control subfield within the RPS element.
 STAs that wake up and receive the Resource Allocation frame use this field to determine whether their AIDs are included within the RAW Group.

 The RAW Duration field is an unsigned integer expressed in TUs that indicates the duration of the current RAW where the Resource Allocation frame is broadcasted.
 The value indicated in this field is either identical to the value of the RAW duration deduced from the value in the RAW Slot Definition subfield (8.4.2.170b (RPS element)) or is modified from the value indicated in the RAW Slot Definition subfield of the RPS element (8.4.2.170b (RPS element)).